betaflight/betaflight.com/docs/development/API/Dshot.md

 | 46  | DSHOT_CMD_SIGNAL_LINE_ERPM_TELEMETRY                   | 100erpm per LSB, 409500erpm max                                                |
 | 47  | DSHOT_CMD_SIGNAL_LINE_ERPM_PERIOD_TELEMETRY            | 16us per LSB, 65520us max TBD                                                  |

 Commands 0-36 are only executed when motors are stopped.
-Some commands need to be sent multiple times in order for the ESC to act on it - those are marked with Needs nx - where n is the amount of times the command has to be sent in order for the ESC to act upon it.
+Some commands need to be sent multiple times in order for the ESC to act on it - those are marked with `Need nx` - where n is the number of times the command must be sent in order for the ESC to act upon it.

 ### BLHELI_32 ESC Info Frame